cybersonic/cybersonic.github.io/_posts/2022-07-21-making-slimmer-lucee-docker-images.md

 title: Making slimmer Lucee Docker Images
 layout: post
 categories: lucee, docker, dive, microservices
-header-img: ''
+header-img: img/img_0323.jpeg
 subtitle: How to make nice and slim Lucee Docker images for your fast microservices.

 ---
-In the last few years I have had some requirements to turn what are essentially command line programs into small services.
-Lucee is GREAT at making services, so to make these microservices I (lazyly) decided to take the most direct path, and use Lucee Express.
+In the last few years, I have had some requirements to turn what are essentially command line programs into small microservices.
+Lucee is GREAT at making services, so to make these microservices I (lazily) decided to take the most direct path, and use Lucee Express.

-Lucee Express is essentialy tomcat and lucee all ready to run on windows and osx/linux.
+[Lucee Express](https://download.lucee.org/) is essentially Tomcat and Lucee all ready to run on Windows, macOS and Linux.
 Download unzip and run basically.
 This is perfect for this so the first thing I do is make a Docker image for this:

     FROM alpine
     ARG LUCEE_VERSION="5.3.10.28-SNAPSHOT"